-A preschooler's health visitor can use tools, such as the social and emotional ages and stages questionnaire, alongside the standard form to try and identify any areas of concern.
+A pre-schooler's health visitor can use tools, such as the social and emotional ages and stages questionnaire, alongside the standard form to try and identify any areas of concern.
 Your GP may use an M-CHAT (Modified Checklist for Autism in Toddlers) assessment.
 As these are standardised tests with scores, these offer a good benchmarking tool to highlight if further action is needed.
 These tools, are indicators to support referral on to the community paediatrician but do not give a diagnosis.

 For school-age children, we recommend you make an appointment with the school's Special Educational Needs Coordinator (SENCO) to discuss your concerns.
-They too have referral channels open to them, and they may have identified some concerns within the classroom.
-Even if your child is holding things together at school, it is still helpful to keep communication open with the school.
+They too have referral channels open to them and they may have identified some concerns within the classroom.
+Even if your child is "holding things together" at school, it is still helpful to keep communication open with the school.

 The diagnosis process for children in Northamptonshire is different between the North and the South and is currently under review.
 This section covers the current diagnostic pathway.

-For preschool children (0-4) the Early years SEND Team (Portage) can work with the family and preschool setting and build up evidence to support a diagnosis.
+For preschool children (0-4) the Early years SEND Team (Portage) can work with the family and pre-school setting to build up evidence to support a diagnosis.
 This team have access to Educational psychologists who are critical to the diagnostic process.
 However, there is a general preference to avoid diagnosing too young.
 In the South of the county, preschool children are referred to the CDC (Child development centre).
 In contrast, in the North of the county, it would be the community paediatrician.

 Once children enter primary school, it will be down to the school to commission an educational psychologist.
 Unless the child is disruptive and causing a problem within the classroom, they may be reluctant to do so as resources are tight.
 However, we suggest you follow your gut instinct and keep pushing for what you think is right for your child.
 For children that are of school-age, a referral from the GP would go through to the children and young people's ADHD and ASD team to undertake a comprehensive assessment.